jpalardy/vim-slime/README.md

 ### tmux

-Tmux is *not* the default, to use it you will have to add this line to your .vimrc:
+[Tmux](https://github.com/tmux/tmux) is *not* the default, to use it you will have to add this line to your .vimrc:

     let g:slime_target = "tmux"

 Before tmux 2.2, tmux accepted input from STDIN.
 This doesn't work anymore.
-To make it work out without explicit config, the default was changed to use a file like screen.
+To make it work out without explicit config, the default was changed to use a file like Screen.
 By default this file is set to `$HOME/.slime_paste`.
 The name of the file used can be configured through a variable:

     let g:slime_paste_file = "$HOME/.slime_paste"